ThiagoMunich/binance-trading-bot/README.md

 pip3 install -r requirements.txt
 ```

-3. Create a `.env` file based on `.env.example` and fill in your credentials:
+3. Create a `.env.example` file to `.env` and fill in your credentials:
 ```
 BINANCE_API_KEY="your-binance-api-key"
 BINANCE_API_SECRET="your-binance-api-secret"